Wednesday, 14 April 2021

 HF Transceiver IF Amplifier Module

-In this blog post I present details of my Cascode IF amplifier with AGC.
-The IF amplifier constitutes as a practical module for my HF multi-mode radio transceiver that I call the "Irwell" transceiver.
+In this blog post, I present details of my Cascode IF amplifier with AGC function.
+The IF amplifier constitutes as a practical module for my HF multi-mode radio transceiver, which I call the "Irwell HF Transceiver".

 My version of the Cascode IF amplifier is based on Wes Hayward's (W7ZOI) & Jeff Damm's (WA7MLH) as presented in QST magazine December 2007.